Omar-fy/agrisense/README.md

 `dashboard.html` is a single self-contained file — no npm, no build step.
 Open it in any browser or serve it with a static file server.
 It connects to the FastAPI backend at `http://localhost:8000`.

-The frontend is plain HTML/CSS/JS to match the team's existing stack.
-If your team is using a different frontend framework, all endpoints return standard JSON and work with any HTTP client.
+The frontend is plain HTML/CSS/JS and could be trasnformed into standard JSON to work with any HTTP client and/or a React frontend.

 ---